Pilgrim Baptist Church

 Safety and Protection

 The pastor, along with church leadership, establishes and enforces mandatory safety and security procedures for all ministries and programs.
-This includes:

 • Background checks and safety training for all workers with children